multivactech/testnet/README_EN.md

 ## Configuration

-To ensure the client can run steadily, please make sure that your computer is not lower than the following configuration
+To ensure the client can run steadily, please make sure that your computer is not lower than the following configuration.

 Project | The Minimum Requirement
 ---|---